-Student Guidance Team - Mrs Marku is available to speak to you if you have a problem, whether related to school or more personal and will guide you as to the best way to deal with the problem.
+Student Guidance Team - Mrs Holman and Mrs Marku are available to speak to you if you have a problem, whether related to school or more personal and will guide you as to the best way to deal with the problem.
 They may offer to see you again themselves or advise you to see a school counsellor.